-The nitrogen cycle of an marine aquarium (it is essentially the same in freshwater aquariums) is a chain reaction in nature resulting in the birth of various types of nitrifying bacteria, each with their own job to do.
-Each new bacteria born consumes the previous one, and in turn gives birth to the next bacteria.
+The nitrogen cycle of a marine aquarium (it is essentially the same in freshwater aquariums) is a chain reaction in nature resulting in the birth of various types of nitrifying bacteria, each with their own job to do.
+Each new bacteria born consumes the previous one, and in turn, gives birth to the next bacteria.

 The three components involved to make this happen are ammonia (NH³ or NH³+4), nitrite (NO²), and nitrate (NO³).

 In general, the nitrogen cycling process usually takes about 30 days, but there is no exact time frame for this process to complete its task, as each aquarium is different.
 Factors such as how many fish, other livestock, and organic matter is present in the tank can vary the completion time, one way or the other.
 Testing your aquarium water during cycling is very important, as this will tell you what phase the aquarium is in at any given time throughout the process.

 It should be noted here that there are methods to Speed Up The Nitrogen Cycling Process, some of which can actually cycle the tank in as little as one day.